 Members of the Missouri Public Utility Alliance (MPUA) have expressed unwavering support for a new transmission line, arguing it would result in millions of dollars in savings to consumers across the state.

 “I think this project is very worth the effort, and I think it would be well-needed in the state of Missouri,” said Dennis Klusmeyer, superintendent of the city of Shelbina.
 “We are in need of infrastructure improvement across the state and across the country.
 On our electrical infrastructure, this would help support that.”

 What about those opposed?

-One main opposition to the Grain Belt hinges on eminent domain — an issue the state House has tackled this year and is expected to perfect this week.
+One main opposition to the Grain Belt hinges on eminent domain — an issue brought before the General Assembly in 2019 and is expected to be tackled again this year.

 “Allowing the project to proceed places hundreds of Missouri landowners at risk of having their land taken for a project that may never be completed,” he said.

-Sponsored by Rep. Jim Hansen, HB 1062 would prohibit private entities from using eminent domain for the purposes of constructing above-ground merchant lines — a direct blow to the Grain Belt project if it passes.
+Sponsored by Republican state Rep. Jim Hansen, HB 2033 would prohibit private entities from using eminent domain for the purposes of constructing above-ground merchant lines.
 Hansen represents some areas that would be impacted by the construction of the Grain Belt.